clonetrooper67/JAM/README.md

 -Image storage and access

+Most importantly, Firebase works off of a single Google account.
+The Firebase dashboard let's the admin edit posts, delete and add users, as well as delete pictures.
+In addition, Firebase also provides analytics on app usage.

 Firebase uses propritary tokens to authenticate users:
 "Created by Firebase when a user signs in to a Firebase app.
 These tokens are signed JWTs that securely identify a user in a Firebase project.
 These tokens contain basic profile information for a user, including the user's ID string, which is unique to the Firebase project.
 Because the integrity of ID tokens can be verified, you can send them to a backend server to identify the currently signed-in user." --Firebase Documentation